monkey-projects/website/docs-contents/content/md/pages/why-clojure.md

 ## Conclusion

-So we hope we've convinced you that our choice was not just done using a darts board, but we really thought about it.
+So we hope we've convinced you that our choice was not just done using a darts board, but **we really thought about it**.
 For some people it may be a turn-off to have to learn a new language to use *MonkeyCI*, but we hope to have convinced most of you that it's not a big leap.
 On the contrary, we're sure you love learning new stuff, right?
 Why else would you be here?